tembo-io/website/src/content/docs/product/cloud/hobby-tier.md

 description: Tembo Hobby Tier
 ---

-The smallest available instances on Tembo Cloud are the Hobby tier instances.
-These instances are offered for free, with no credit card required, so that users can experiment with [Tembo Cloud](https://cloud.tembo.io).
+Tembo Cloud offers a hobby tier for developers so that users can experiment with [Tembo Cloud](https://cloud.tembo.io).
+This does not require a credit cand is available for free.

 ## Limitations of unpaid Hobby instances

-There are limitations for Hobby tier instances, which have been put in place in order to provide a sustainable free experience on Tembo Cloud.
+While hobby tier instances are good for hobby projects and experimentation, they're not the best fit for running production workloads due to certain limitations.
+These allow us to provide a feature rich free tier on Tembo Cloud while running it sustainably.

 ### Spot required enabled

-Tembo requires Hobby instances to run on [Spot](/docs/product/cloud/configuration-and-management/spot-instances), which means they are likely to be unavailable for about 10 minutes per day, and there are no uptime guarantees.
+Tembo requires Hobby instances to run on [Spot](/docs/product/cloud/configuration-and-management/spot-instances).
+Spot instances can be interrupted with a short heads-up which means they could be unavailable for about 10 minutes per day.
+Hobby tier also does not come with uptime SLAs.

 ### High Availability is disabled